Volatile Organic Compound Concentration Limits for Certain Products Regulations - Alternative compliance options

 Permit – Product Whose Use Results in Lower VOC Emissions

-This permit allows innovative products to exceed the VOC concentration limits if, as a result of product design, formulation, delivery or other factors, the total VOC emissions are lower than those from a comparable compliant product when used according to the manufacturer’s written instructions.
+A permit for Products Whose Use Results in Lower VOC Emissions (PULE) allows companies to import or manufacture a product that exceeds the VOC concentration limit if, as a result of an innovative design, formulation, delivery or other factors, the total VOC emissions are lower than those from a comparable compliant product when used according to the manufacturer’s written instructions.

 Permits issued – Product Whose Use Results in Lower VOC Emissions

-Permits have been granted to the following organization for the specified products.
-These permits are valid until December 31, 2027.
+PULE permits have been granted to the following organization for the specified products.

 VOC Compliance Unit Trading System (CUTS)